Ghost Manor: Difficulty settings

-Note that on Sears Tele Games consoles that the Difficulty Switches are called "Skill" switches.
+On Sears Tele Games consoles the Difficulty Switches are called "Skill" switches.
 Expert is the same as the A position, and Novice is the same as B position.
 Further, on the Atari 7800, the difficulty switches are located on the front of the console between the controller ports.
-Slide the switch to the left for B position and to the right for A position.
+The players can slide the switch to the left for B position and to the right for A position.

-Ambience

-Unlike most games of its time, the game employs unconnected random sound effects at different volume levels for ambience.
-There are 4 sound effects played: a bird, an owl, a creaking door, and lightning strikes.
-Furthermore, depending on which stage you are on, some sounds may be louder and others may be quieter.
-In the graveyard, sounds of the owl and lightning are the only infrequently heard sounds.
-Outside of the mansion, the (particularly active) owl, bird, and lightning can all be heard.
-Inside the mansion, on the ground floor all sound effects can be heard.
-On the second floor the bird is a little muted, and on the roof the bird is louder and the creaking door is slowed and muted.

-Development
+Release

 Ghost Manor was originally intended to be released for the Atari 2600, ColecoVision, the VIC-20 and the Commodore 64, and licensed to third party software companies for release on other systems.
 The final releases, however, were only for the Atari 2600 and the VIC-20.